fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 **Mac:**

-[Here](https://www.wpi.edu/Academics/CCC/Help/Software/Macintosh/macprinting.html) is the guideline on how to add a printer on campus generally.
+[Here](http://www.wpi.edu/Academics/CCC/Help/Software/Macintosh/ricoh.html) is the guideline on how to add a printer on campus generally.
 The address of the printer is `p60-biomed3.wpi.edu`.
+The user code should be assigned by Professor Flaherty.

 #<a name = "lc"></a>Linux Commands #

-`cd`: Change Directory
+`cd`: Go to the Directory Above

-`cd ../`: Go to the Directory One Level Above
+`cd ../`: Go to the Directory One Level Below

-`cd ../../`: Go to the Directory Two Levels Above
+`cd ../../`: Go to the Directory Two Levels Below

 `cd ./`: Current Directory, Where the Command Prompt Is